 Julia Bumke (she/her) is a new work dramaturg and creative producer who collaborates with composers, librettists, and playwrights at all stages of their careers.
-She is the Executive Director of JACK Music Inc., the nonprofit contemporary music organization behind JACK Quartet.
+She is the Executive Director and in-house producer for JACK Music Inc., the nonprofit contemporary music organization behind JACK Quartet.
 Hailed by The New York Times as “our leading new-music foursome,” JACK and its nonprofit champion new string quartet music and the transformative experiences that it creates.

-As a dramaturg, Julia works with opera and theater artists to craft singular pieces, bringing them back to their founding intention for their projects as a combination of editor, advocate, and trusted confidante.
-Julia’s recent and upcoming dramaturgical projects include premieres and workshops with AMOC* (American Modern Opera Company), Oberlin Conservatory, OPERA America, Passage Theatre Company, Opera Philadelphia, Curtis Institute of Music, PlayPenn, PEAK Performances at Montclair State University, the American Repertory Theater, Lincoln Center Theater, and the Eugene O’Neill Theater Center, among others.
+As a producer and dramaturg, Julia works with opera and theater artists to craft singular pieces.
+Recent/upcoming projects include premieres and workshops with AMOC* (American Modern Opera Company), Penn Live Arts, 92Y, Baryshnikov Arts Center, Oberlin Conservatory, Opera Philadelphia, Curtis Institute of Music, PEAK Performances at Montclair State University, and others.

 Julia received her A.B. from Princeton, and a dual M.F.A. degree in Dramaturgy from A.R.T.’s Institute for Advanced Theater Training at Harvard and the Moscow Art Theater.